FAQs and General Information

 - Google Network properties participating in AdMob, AdSense, and Google Ad Manager.

-- Google Play, which include sales of apps and in-app purchases (which we recognize on a net basis) and digital content.
-Sales of certain digital content are recorded on a gross basis.
+- Platforms, which primarily include revenues from Google Play from the sales of apps and in-app purchases (which we recognize on a net basis).

 - Other products and services.